-Since 1998, Seminole State's Television and Digital Cinema Program has been teaching students the skills they need to enter the exciting field of TV and movie production as camera operators, editors, light and sound engineers, producers and directors.
+Since 1998, Seminole State College's award-winning Television and Digital Cinema Program has been preparing students to work in the field of TV and movie production as camera operators, editors, light and sound engineers, producers and directors.

 The curriculum integrates all the elements of production, from idea conception to script analysis to camera technique, so that students receive a comprehensive education rather than learning specific skills in isolation from one another.